derekcorreia/WildFyre2022/RULES.md

 * A cheeky soundclip is played upon draining to humiliate/remind your players that they aren't playing anymore this round.

 To enter Stallball Mode:
-* From attract, quickly push the start/credit button 10 times
+* From attract, quickly push the start/credit button 10 times.
 * If done correctly, a sound effect will indicate the game is in Stallball Mode.

 To exit Stallball Mode: